pauler285/pauler285.github.io/_posts/2023-09-06-aws-sdk-for-sap-abap.md

 ### Task02.
 Basis Admin

 #### "1.
 SAP prerequisiste"

-    - Open the mentioned link from within the bastion host (use Internet Explorer and add the domain to the security exception list when asked)
+- Open the mentioned link from within the bastion host (use Internet Explorer, use recommended security, privacy and compatibility settings and add website to trusted sites when asked)
 - Download the mentioned certificates using the PEM link
 - Go to transaction STRUST
 - Switch to "edit mode"
 - Right click on: "SSL client SSL Client (Standard)
 - Click on "Create" and confirm default values
 - Import Amazon Root Certs as described
 - Don't forget to click "Save" to persist settings

 #### "2.
 ABAP SDK Installation"